-Do you feel ashamed because you’re in debt?
-Or embarrassed because you’re not earning enough?
+Do you worry about debt?
+Or get embarrassed because you’re not earning enough?
 Or earning too much, especially if that happens to be more than your partner?

 When you spend too much, do you feel guilty?